josh146/josh146.github.io/content/posts/what-counts-as-cooking.md

 efficient at manufacturing new and exciting forms of guilt.
 I suspect the stigma never really vanished; it just evolved.

-Perhaps, as food delivery exploded and shortcuts became available to everyone, cooking from scratch ceased to be a grim necessity and morphed into something else: a status symbol.
+Perhaps, as food delivery exploded and shortcuts became available to everyone, and social media and reality TV became parts of daily life, cooking from scratch ceased to be a grim necessity and morphed into something else: a status symbol.
 It seems to now signal that you possess the ultimate modern luxury --- *free time*.
 The guilt surrounding convenience foods simply evolved: what used to be a dereliction of duty (the avoidance of hard labor) has morphed into a dereliction of status (the feeling that you aren't really 'cooking' at all).

 It is entirely possible that we never actually stopped viewing the jar of pasta sauce as a culinary failure; we just changed our reasoning for *why* it was a failure.